paulboal/moab-data/README.md

 ## Usage
 Review the [moab.ipynb] Python notebook

+This is a Python Jupyter notebook.
+You can run it using [Anaconda Python](https://www.anaconda.com/download) in the provided Jupyter server or using the Jupyter interface in your favorite IDE (e.g., Microsoft Visual Studio Code).
+Required libraries are provided in the requirements.txt file.

+To change which files you are processing, put the input file in this directory and then change the input and output file names in section 2 of the [moab.ipynb].

 ## Process Steps
 1. Read in the raw data file with y, x, and reading in csv format
 2. Use our convert_xy() function to map the (y,x) SPC coordinates in the Survey Unit, Cell, and Subcell location